geeksloth/gslothutils/README.md

 git pull origin main
 ```

-- incase you want to update all your submodules
+- Incase you want to update all your submodules
 ```bash
 git submodule foreach git pull origin main
 ```